 We want it to be safe, meaning that it does not damage our skin or overall health.

-We want it to be effective, meaning that it has to protect us from both UVA (short-wave ultraviolet-A) and UVB (ultraviolet-B) rays.
+We want it to be effective, meaning that it has to protect us from both UVA (short-wave and long-wave ultraviolet-A) and UVB (ultraviolet-B) rays.

 And we want our face sunscreen to be practical, meaning without a ghostly whitening effect.
 Nobody wants to look like a ghost unless you are going to a Halloween party.